How's Your Balance?

 • Plantar sensitivity across a broad range of ages.

-• Self-reported physical function related to balance and mobility using the PROMIS® PROWalk™ questionnaire.
+• Self-reported physical function related to balance and mobility using the PROMIS® PROWalk™ questionnaire and balance confidence using the Activities-specific Balance Confidence Scale-6 (ABC-6).

 Participants will answer questions about themselves and their balance and falls.
-Their plantar (bottom of their feet) sensation will also be tested using monofilaments, and they will attempt to stand on one leg as long as they can up to 30 or 60 seconds.
+Their plantar (bottom of their feet) sensation will also be tested using monofilaments.
+And they will stand on a force plate with their eyes open and closed in dual and single leg stances for up to 30 seconds.

 Study Overview